Domain name

 Manage a domain name

-Click a custom domain's row to open its management panel.
-You'll find:
+Click a custom domain's row to open its management page.
+For a domain connected at an external provider, it has two tabs:

 Irreversible deletion